ibrahimherith/ibrahimherith/README.md

 ### Hi there 👋

--I'm Ibrahim Herith.
+### I'm Ibrahim Herith.
--I'm a software developer passionate about creating interactive and engaging user experiences.
+I'm passionate about creating interactive and engaging user experiences.
--I’m currently learning React Js.

 <!--
 **ibrahimherith/ibrahimherith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.